jefmenegazzo/mpu-i2c-drivers/README.md

 # MPU I2C Drivers

-The MPU-9250, MPU-9150, MPU-6500, and MPU-6050 are 6-axis (MPU-6050) or 9-axis (MPU-9250, MPU-9150, MPU-6500) motion tracking devices that include a combination of accelerometer, gyroscope, and magnetometer sensors.
-They are commonly used in embedded systems to provide accurate motion and orientation sensing for various applications such as drones, robotics, and virtual reality.
-The sensors use the I2C protocol for communication and provide high precision and low noise data for reliable performance.
+The MPU-9250, MPU-9150, MPU-6500, and MPU-6050 are motion tracking devices equipped with a combination of accelerometer, gyroscope, and magnetometer sensors.
+They can operate in either 6-axis (MPU-6050) or 9-axis (MPU-9250, MPU-9150, MPU-6500) mode, providing high precision and low noise data for reliable performance.
+These sensors communicate via the I2C protocol.

-This Github project is a collection of I2C driver libraries for the MPU-9250, MPU-9150, MPU-6500, and MPU-6050 sensors, written in various programming languages.
-The libraries allow for easy communication and reading of data from the sensors on embedded devices, such as microcontrollers.

-The libraries are available in C, C++, C#, Python, Java and Javascript (Node.js), making them highly accessible to developers on different platforms and development environments.
-Each library includes functions to initialize the sensors, configure sampling rates, select measurement scales, calibrate the sensors, and read the raw data of motion and orientation.
+This project provides a comprehensive collection of I2C driver libraries for the MPU-9250, MPU-9150, MPU-6500, and MPU-6050 sensors.
+The libraries enable easy communication and reading of sensor data on embedded devices, such as microcontrollers.
+Available in various programming languages, they are highly accessible to developers on different platforms and development environments.
+Each library comes equipped with functions to initialize the sensors, configure sampling rates, select measurement scales, calibrate the sensors, and read the raw data of motion and orientation.

-To access the library documentation page in your programming language, select one of the options below.
+To access the library documentation page in your programming language of choice, please choose from the options provided below.

 <div align="center">